AnasKhedr/Smart-Home-2017/README.md

 # MrHome-2017
-Part of my Graduation project on Smart Home Summer 2017 This is the Raspberry Pi and the microcontroller Part for full documentation: https://github.com/AnasKhedr/Smart-Home-2017/blob/master/REMOTE%20CONTROL%20SYSTEM%20FOR%20SMART%20HOMES.pdf
+Our Graduation project on Smart Home Summer 2017
+Ready for implementation as a standalone house or an entire city This is the Raspberry Pi and the microcontroller Part for full documentation: https://github.com/AnasKhedr/Smart-Home-2017/blob/master/REMOTE%20CONTROL%20SYSTEM%20FOR%20SMART%20HOMES.pdf